amsterdamcomics/amsterdamcomics.github.io/about.md

 **Amsterdam Comics Wants You!**

 Do you want to contribute to this dialogue?
 Amsterdam Comics welcomes help from wherever it may come.
-Students, enthusiasts, fans, researchers, inkers, pensionados, drawers, writers, teachers, tempters, and loafers are welcome to email us at <a href="mailto:info@amsterdamcomics.com">info@amsterdamcomics.com</a> with ideas, critiques, questions, concrete plans, and whatever else comes to mind touching on the possible intersections of academia and comics.
+Students, enthusiasts, fans, researchers, inkers, pensionados, drawers, writers, teachers, tempters, and loafers are welcome to email us at info{at}amsterdamcomics.com with ideas, critiques, questions, concrete plans, and whatever else comes to mind touching on the possible intersections of academia and comics.